What is a stroke?

 - Ischemic stroke.
 This is the most common type of stroke.
-It happens when a major blood vessel in the brain is blocked.
+It happens when a blood vessel in the brain is blocked.
 It may be blocked by a blood clot.
 Or it may be blocked by a buildup of fatty deposit and cholesterol.
 This buildup is called plaque.

 - Hemorrhagic stroke.
 This occurs when a blood vessel in your brain bursts, spilling blood into nearby tissues.
 With a hemorrhagic stroke, pressure builds up in the nearby brain tissue.
 This causes even more damage and irritation.

 Who is at risk for a stroke?

 Anyone can have a stroke at any age.
 But your chance of having a stroke increases if you have certain risk factors.
 Some risk factors for stroke can be changed or managed, while others can’t.

 Risk factors for stroke that can be changed, treated, or medically managed:

 - High blood pressure.
 Blood pressure of 140/90 mm/Hg or higher can damage blood vessels (arteries) that supply blood to the brain.